EPA Special Agents

 Starting Out

 Many people break into careers with the EPA by working as an intern at the agency during high school.
-Visit https://www.epa.gov/careers/student-internships for more information on internship programs.
+The EPA offers summer or semester internships, as well as one-year and multi-year internships.
+There are also paid student trainee jobs for post-secondary students enrolled in a bachelors or graduate degree program.
+Visit https://www.epa.gov/careers/students for more information on internship and trainee programs.

 Information on employment as an EPA special agent can be obtained by visiting the USAJobs Web site (https://www.usajobs.gov) or by visiting the Careers and Internships page (http://www.epa.gov/careers) at the EPA Web site.